hfinkel/lfort/docs/LanguageExtensions.rst

 Attributes on Enumerators
 =========================

-Clang allows attributes to be written on individual enumerators.
+LFort allows attributes to be written on individual enumerators.
 This allows enumerators to be deprecated, made unavailable, etc.  The attribute must appear after the enumerator name and before any initializer, like so: